 Maryka holds a Bachelors Degree in Commerce from Unisa.
 In March 2002 Maryka relocated to Gallarate in Italy for two years and from there she studied full time through Unisa to complete her Bachelor of Commerce (Industrial and Organisational Psychology) at the end of 2006.
 Upon returning to South Africa Maryka took up a position at Nedcor in the Group Finance department, and from there she moved to Capitec Bank.
 She has been working for SecureWealth for 13 years.
 Maryka has been married to Ché for 15 years, and has a daughter, Chané, and a son, Keean.

 Marcianette is presently studying for a BComm Degree from Unisa.
 Marcianette is expected to complete her degree at the end of 2020.
 Marcianette has two daughters, Tatum and Jessy.
 Marcianette is a committed Christian and is the lead singer at her local church, the United in Christ Assemblies in Somerset West.

 BComm Hons – Economics

 Matt completed his undergraduate BComm in Mathematical Sciences at Stellenbosch University, majoring in Economics, Investment Management and Operations Research.
 He also completed his BComm Honours (Economics) in 2018.
-He sat Level 1 of the Chartered Financial Analyst qualification in June 2018 and passed comfortably.
+He is sitting Level 2 of the Chartered Financial Analyst qualification in June 2020.
 Matt was deputy head-boy and captained the men’s first hockey team at Somerset College in 2013.
-Matt will continue with his hockey career at Somerset West Hockey Club this year (2018) – where he will represent the 1st team.
-Matt’s hobbies are working out at gym and running, having completed his 1st half-marathon in June 2017.
+Matt will continue with his hockey career at Somerset West Hockey Club this year, having being appointed as the club’s treasurer.
+Matt also enjoys playing golf and football.

 Exchange Traded Funds